 - SPRING internships cover the months of January to May.

-Mornings are spent caring for our animals, doing rounds, feeding, giving water, and checking on each individual animal.
-Additional duties include: daily food preparation for the animals; washing dishes; doing laundry; cleaning enclosures, sweeping and mopping walkways; stocking supplies; socializing and comforting the animals; making and giving enrichment; monitoring behavior and medical needs on daily logs, etc. Afternoons for interns are designed to allow time for specialized projects.
-Past projects have included reptile and amphibian propagation, enrichment and enclosure design, bird training, and animal grooming.
-Depending on the needs of the team and the Ranch, afternoons may also include larger group projects like rehabilitation, enclosure redesign, or an extensive deep clean.
+Days are spent caring for our animals, doing rounds, feeding, giving water, and checking on each individual animal.
+Additional duties include: daily food preparation for the animals; washing dishes; doing laundry; cleaning enclosures, sweeping and mopping walkways; stocking supplies; socializing and comforting the animals; making and giving enrichment; monitoring behavior and medical needs on daily logs, etc.

 Minimum Requirements for Animal Interns